masha-vasilenko/funny_reviews_deep_learning_project/README.md

-# funny_reviews_deep_learning_project
+Deep Learning For Fun
-Code for the final project of Deep Learning class at USF MSDS program: detecting funny Yelp reviews
+This is the final project for the Deep Learning class at USF MSDS program.
+Our goal is to train Neural Networks to identify funny reviews on Yelp.